gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 - a user can follow another user (but not theirself)
    - follow button displayed in top right corner
    - defined in api response ```user.follow_button```
-      - if null, do not display
+      - if null (requesting user is the same as profiled user -- or user is just not follow-able for some reason), do not display
 - settings btn
    - defined in api, ```user.settings```
       - if null, do not display